latexstudio/BeamerUA/README.md

 ## General info

-This is a beamer theme following the University of Antwerp style.
+This is a beamer theme following the University of Antwerp style, available from

+    www.github.com/rubenvb/BeamerUA

 It contains artwork extracted from the University provided templates, converted to the proper filetypes.
 The FWO logo was downloaded from http://www.fwo.be/en/the-fwo/organisation/logo-and-corporate-identity/.
 The files are provided as is, under the LaTeX Project Public License (LICENSE).